 2) Take the (n – m)th root to get r.

 3) Use the geometric sequence formula to find a.

-Remember that we should always check our answers by using the values of a and r you found in the formula.
+Remember that we should always check our answers by using the values of a and r we found in the formula.
 If we found the right values, we should be able to use the formula to get the terms am and an that we started with.

 As with an arithmetic sequence, a geometric sequence is completely determined by two pieces of information.
 If you know a and r, you know everything there is to know about the sequence.
-If you know any two terms am and an, you can find r and a, which means you are the master of the geometric sequence.
+If you know any two terms am and an, you can find r and a, which means you're the master of the geometric sequence.